aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Installation.md

         //...
     }

-This way, the base entities from module-zero are added to your db context.
+This way, the base entities from Module Zero are added to your db context.

 ###### Database Migration